How to play with your cat: games and toys for indoor cats

 By requiring your cat to “work” for his food, puzzle feeders can turn mealtime into playtime.
 Burch recommends the Egg-Cersizer and Buster Cube.

-Scratching posts allow cats to engage in another natural behavior: vigorous, enthusiastic scratching.
+Scratching posts allow cats to engage in another natural behaviour: vigorous, enthusiastic scratching.
 Reese suggests posts with toys and bells attached for added entertainment.

 Hands-free mobile teasers connect to surfaces such as windows or countertops, offering many of the benefits of wand toys.
 For independent play, Burch suggests KONG’s Connects Cat Toys.